The Artful Escape: Development

-The Artful Escape was conceived of by Johnny "Galvatron", one of the founding members and lead guitarist of the band The Galvatrons.
+The Artful Escape was conceived of by Johnny "Galvatron", founding mainstay lead guitarist of Australian rock band the Galvatrons.
 Prior to forming the band, Galvatron had studied film and computer animation in college in Melbourne, Australia, but then formed The Galvatrons and had a record deal with Warner Bros. shortly after graduation.
 During the nearly ten years he spent with the band, he also continued his interest in video games, submitted some articles for various publications and creating small games based on the band's music while they toured Australia and the United Kingdom.
 Galvatron grew weary from the long tours and had been drawn more into the artistic goals.
 The band eventually went on hiatus, which allowed Galvatron to pursue other creative efforts, including writing a book, creating a short film, and eventually into game development.

 The Artful Escape, as described by Galvatron, is a story in the vein of "David Bowie traveling off from London on an interstellar trip to create Ziggy Stardust".
 In addition to Bowie, Galvatron cited works by Stanley Kubrick, Wes Anderson and Steven Spielberg to help establish the art style he used for the game, as well as using his own experiences from the music touring and the music industry.
 Some of the character and world designs are based on doodles that Galvatron made in his school books when he was younger.
 Johnson Vendetti is based on folk music legend Bob Dylan, according to Galvatron.